 (a) AEMO must ensure that if the XML payload is not well formed or schema invalid the e-Hub produces a negative Acknowledgement.
-AEMO must ensure that the e-Hub also checks that the payload is less then 1MB.
+AEMO must ensure that the e-Hub also checks that the payload is less than limits prescribed in clause 5.8(a) then 1MB.